keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

 * When the operator detects a new version of a service, it can execute pre- and post-deployment evaluations and tasks.

+TODO: Adam comment:
+This section should also cover the other "tools" in the "toolkit" like the metrics server & it's raison d'etre.

 ## Why to choose KLT